-The aim is for children's behaviour to never be deemed as amber for longer than 5 minutes at any one time before being praised for displaying some form of green behaviour no matter how small; having a quiet word and reminding them of their choices should help them make the right choices.
-Adults need to focus all of our efforts on spotting any aspects of 'green' behaviour and supporting children to demonstrate this.
-Catch them being good.
-It does not matter how many times a child goes backwards and forwards, this does not lead to an escalation of the traffic light system.
+The aim is for children's behaviour to never be deemed as not green for longer than 5 minutes at any one time before being praised for displaying some form of green behaviour no matter how small; having a quiet word and reminding them of their choices should help them make the right choices.
+Adults need to focus all of their efforts on spotting any aspects of 'green' behaviour and supporting children to demonstrate this.